 And if you can watch your breath then you can start watching other things too.
 Walking you can watch that you are walking, eating you can watch that you are eating, and ultimately, finally, you can watch that you are sleeping.
 The day you can watch that you are sleeping you are transported into another world.
 The body goes on sleeping and inside a light goes on burning brightly.
 Your watchfulness remains undisturbed, then twenty-four hours a day there is an undercurrent of watching.
 You go on doing things… for the outside world nothing has changed, but for you everything has changed.

-From The Dhammapada: The Way of the Buddha, Volume 5, Chapter One.
+From The Dhammapada: The Way of the Buddha, V. 5, Discourse #1

 Copyright© OSHO International Foundation

 Here you can listen to the discourse excerpt Buddha’s Way was Vipassana.